Singapore

 SERIOUS CONSEQUENCE

-Many travellers arrive with e-cigarettes assuming personal use is allowed.
+Many travelers arrive with e-cigarettes assuming personal use is allowed.
 Importing, carrying, or using vaping devices can lead to confiscation and significant penalties.

 Fix: Leave vaping devices and related products at home.
 If you are unsure about an item, check customs rules before flying.